Kaiwol1990/Mechaduino/README.md

 - some other changes
 - digital filter for error
 - menu entry for generating an step response
 - deletet all modes other then position

-all not tested jet, since I haven't recieved my boards jet.